ongr-io/FilterManagerBundle/Resources/doc/Basics.md

 `products` will contain `DocumentIterator` with the result set.

-### Render catalog and sidebar
+### Usage in the templates

-Firstly lets create the sidebar list of colors with the number of products that have a certain color will be rendered:
+Firstly let's create the sidebar list of colors with the number of products that have a certain color will be rendered:

 ```twig
 <ul>